1999rc/data-science-from-scratch/README.md

 Data science From Scratch
-This project is beign built step by step using Git.
+This project is beign built step by step using.
+-Git.
+-GitHub Desktop
-GitHub Desktop,and the cammand line.
+-and the cammand line.